MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-toubleshooting-party-gab.md

 *Cannot update a party's type from 'DirOrganization' to 'DirPerson', a delete of the existing party followed by an insert with the new type should be performed instead.*

 This issue happens in non-production environments because users try connecting one Finance and Operations app to different Dataverse organizations, or they try to reset the existing Dataverse organizations.
-The issue is due to the number sequence for Party Id in the **msdyn_party** table in Dataverse.
+The issue is due to the number sequence for Party ID in the **msdyn_party** table in Dataverse.
 This sequence generates the error:

-1. An account is created in Dataverse which creates a new party with Party Id **Party-001** and Party type **Organization**.
+1. An account is created in Dataverse.
+Dataverse creates a new party with Party ID **Party-001** and Party type **Organization**.
 2. The new account is then sent to the Finance and Operations app.
 3. The Dataverse environment is reset later or the same Finance and Operations apps environment is again connected to a different Dataverse organization.
 4. You create a new contact this time in Dataverse.
 The number sequence for **msdyn_party** starts with **Party-001**.
 This time, the party record is created with **Party-001** and Party type as **Person**.